D3SOX/megadesk-card/README.md

 ## HACS

-This card is not yet available in the [HACS](https://hacs.xyz/) (Home Assistant Community Store) repository.
+This card is not yet available via [HACS](https://hacs.xyz/) (Home Assistant Community Store).
-You need to add it as custom repository `https://github.com/D3SOX/megadesk-card` (Type Integration).
+You can soon it as custom repository `https://github.com/D3SOX/megadesk-card` (Type Integration).
 Then search for `Megadesk Card`.

+For now you need to manually download the js from [Releases](https://github.com/D3SOX/megadesk-card/releases) and put in your Home Assistant folder as `www/community/megadesk-card/megadesk-card.js`, then `Edit Dashboard` -> `Manage Resources` -> `Add Resource` -> URL: `/local/community/megadesk-card/megadesk-card.js?cache=1` (JavaScript module)

 ## Config